 The Workers' Compensation Commission is a highly specialized, single purpose organization with three programs: Claims, Judicial, and Insurance & Medical Services.
 Each of the program areas has goals linking it to the mission of the agency.
-The Commission's mission is linked to its program goals by a common purpose and commitment to the principles of equity, fairness, timeliness, accuracy, and reliability that are fundamentally inherent in a state regulatory system that requires the participation of almost every employer and employee in South Carolina.
+The Commission's mission is linked to its program goals by a common purpose and commitment to the principles of equity, fairness, timeliness, accuracy, and reliability fundamentally inherent in a state regulatory system requiring the participation of almost every employer and employee in South Carolina.
 Because of the Commission's singular purpose, its programs are inextricably joined together in one system.

-The Commission manages a system of benefits by holding hearings and informal conferences to resolve contested issues; monitors the management of all claims to ensure benefits are paid accurately and timely; administers a self-insurance alternative for South Carolina employers; ensures compliance with the Workers' Compensation Act; and establishes medical fee schedules that contain medical costs while assuring access to quality health care.
+The Commission manages a system of benefits by:

+- Holding hearings and informal conferences to resolve contested issues; - Monitoring the management of all claims to ensure benefits are paid accurately and timely; - Administering a self-insurance alternative for South Carolina employers; ensuring compliance with the Workers' Compensation Act and; - Establishing medical fee schedules that contain medical costs while assuring access to quality health care.